Ex-chief constable Mike Hedges 'unaware of Rotherham child sex abuse'

-A report last week said hundreds of children were abused from 1997 to 2013.'No recollection'
+A report last week said hundreds of children were abused from 1997 to 2013.

 Mr Hedges said: "When I first saw this on the news, that was the first inkling that I had that there had been systematic abuse of this nature in Rotherham.

 "Certainly I have no recollection of this coming to the notice of my senior command team during my time in the force."

 A report last month by Professor Alexis Jay concluded that at least 1,400 children were sexually exploited in the town over a 16-year period.